 MEET OUR ADMIN TEAM

 Hazel joined Physiofocus in 2019 following a career in administration having spent over 20 years as a Director’s P.A. within the construction/surveying sector.
-She enjoys the buzz of our busy reception area and the interaction with our patients; getting to know them and making them feel at ease.
+She is excited to take on the role of Practice Manager and is looking forward to the challenges this will bring.
+She still will be found on reception at times as she enjoys the buzz of our busy reception area and the interaction with our patients; getting to know them and making them feel at ease.

 Hazel is involved in a number of children’s clubs and church/community projects.

-In her spare time she enjoys walking, running and generally keeping fit.
+In her spare time she enjoys hill walking and spending time with the family.

 Ali (Alexandra) MacAlpine